 We are proud to present Capsules Module 10: Concepts in Infectious Disease, now published on ALiEMU.
 Here is a summary of the key points from a stellar module by Drs.
 Meghan Groth and Paul Takamoto.
 When you’re finished, head over to the Capsules page for even more practical pharmacology for the EM provider.

-For the third consecutive year, we provide a quick summary of some important Emergency Medicine pharmacotherapy articles from the last 12 months.
-We have tried to focus on articles you may have missed, but are potentially high-impact for improving clinical practice in the ED.
-Without further ado, we present the 8 must-know EM pharmacotherapy articles of 2016.
+Welcome to the 4th annual installment of our must-know Emergency Medicine pharmacotherapy articles post, this time for 2017.
+We summarize some important EM pharmacotherapy articles from the last 12 months.
+We have tried to focus on articles that you may have missed, but are potentially high-impact for improving clinical practice in the ED.
+Without further ado, we present the 12 must-know EM pharmacotherapy articles of 2017.

 The 2016 American Headache Society (AHS) released recommendations on managing adults with acute migraine headaches.1 In the November 2017 EM:RAP LIN Sessions podcast episode that I recorded, I realized that I overgeneralized several statements about anti-dopaminergic agents and the use of concurrent diphenhydramine for akathisia risk reduction.
 So I wanted to clarify things and share a deeper-dive on the topic, thanks to the constructive feedback and help of headache guru Dr. David Vinson and EM pharmacists Dr. Curtis Geier, Dr. Bryan Hayes, and Dr. Zlatan Coralic.
 Below summarizes the nuanced thought processes in the anti-dopaminergic treatment of migraines.